If You Don’t Manage Your Risk, You’re Taking a Risk.

 As a business operating in more than one currency, it can be difficult to fully understand not only how to protect yourself from currency fluctuation, but also what determines the best rate for your needs at any given moment.

-At Central FX we help our clients to manage and their currency risk and international payments by understanding the 4 core factors that are unique to their business and the 3 common currency risks to avoid.
+At Central FX we help our clients to manage their currency risk and international payments by understanding the 4 core factors that are unique to their business and the 3 common currency risks to avoid.

 The 4 Factors that Define Your Risk.